MorphometricsGroup/EasyDCP/docs/source/heading.md

 ## Installing from source code

-1. Clone 3dphenotyping folder to any path, e.g. `D:\Program\3dphenotyping`
+1. Windows: Clone 3dphenotyping folder to `%USERPROFILE%\Documents\Github`~~to any path, e.g. `D:\Program\3dphenotyping`~~
+2. Mac/Linux: Currently not tested, clone to default Github folder similar to above.

 2. Open your python 3.7 environment (recommend creating new environment using Anaconda or similar) or python IDE, install the `requirements.txt` in **Administrator permission** by: